bogumilkorek/cudomisie/readme.md

   - digitsToWordsTrait: translate cost in digits to written words (required for polish invoices).
 You need to adjust this method to your needs

 - Artisan Commands
-  - `php artisan image:clear`: delete "orphaned" images.
+  - `php artisan image:clear`
+  delete "orphaned" images.
 As dropzone works asynchronously there might be situations where admin ads images without saving rest of the content.
 This command handles it.

 - Schedule
   - clean "orphaned" images as described above (daily)